 Skip to main content

-Shortcode reference
+Shortcode syntax

 The Beaver Builder shortcode is really easy to use to add content to your layouts.
 This reference shows the syntax of the shortcode, including examples with attributes.
-See this article for information about what you can embed in the shortcode and how to embed it.

 tip